blackwolf12333/dotfiles/README.md

 dotfiles
 ========

-Will contain all my important configuration files for my awesome desktop :P
+A collection of config files for personal use